dapfyi/dap/spark/sparkubi/README.md

 # SparkUBI
-A Spark extension library to process blockchain integers with arbitrary precision.
+A Spark extension to process blockchain integers with arbitrary precision.

 With SparkUBI, you can transform your cluster into a precise off-chain computation engine leveraging the power of Apache Spark.